josehu07/madkv/README.md

 <summary>The following recipes should be ready for project 1...</summary>
 <p></p>

-Install extra dependencies of your KV system code:
+Install extra dependencies of your KV system code if any (e.g., protobuf compiler):

 ```bash
 just p1::deps